El Cuyo Yucatan, a Charming Hidden Gem on the Beach: Complete Guide

 At Naia Cafe’ you can inquire about paddleboards or kitesurfing classes.
 Or if you are a pro you can rent a kite.

-On the beach, you can also find kayaks for rent as well and enjoy a peaceful ride in the calm water of the Marine reserve.
+On the beach, you can also find kayaks for rent and enjoy a peaceful ride in the calm water of the Marine reserve.

 3. Bask on the beach and chill